University of New Mexico 1995 Composers' Symposium, March 29th 1995, 7.30pm, Keller Hall

 The world premiere of Andrew's Sonata for 8 Horns went superbly.
 It was very well received.
 One audience member said to Andrew: "That is a major work!"

 Andrew and I had visited Prague (with the Staffordshire County Youth Orchestra ) in 1966, when it was behind the Iron Curtain.
 At that time the beautiful Old Town Square and its shops were virtually empty.
-Andrew and I were very excited and keen to see it again in 1998.
+We were very excited and keen to see it again in 1998.
 It was still quiet, but gradually 'emerging' from its Communist past.
 Everthing was very cheap, especially the restaurants.
 Each time we went back to Prague for performances of Andrew's music over the years, the tourist numbers and the prices gradually increased.

-The Rudolfinum is amazing.
+The Rudolfinum is beautiful.
 It is situated on the banks of the River Vltava and looks a bit like the Albert Hall.
-There are 2 halls inside, the Dvorak Hall and the Suk Hall.
+There are 2 halls inside: the Dvorak Hall and the Suk Hall.
 The decor has old fashioned elegance and the acoustics are very special.
 We could not believe how flawless and totally electrifying the Czech horns' performance of the Sonata for 8 Horns was in the Suk Hall!

 Andrew Downes outside the Rudolfinum, Prague.